manuel-barreiro/Python-Gmail-Birthday-Greeting-Bot/README.md

 ## Lessons Learned:

-One of the key lessons I took away from this project was the value of continuous integration and testing, which helped me catch and fix issues early on.
+One of the key lessons I took away from this project was the value of continuous integration and testing, which helped me catch and fix issues early